 T minus 3: The people in the customs office were wondering whether my guys were gonna make it anytime soon, as I could suddenly say: “Look through the window” as my guys came running across from the gate.
 As they got in, I rushed over to the other side of the building to ensure the people in the office issuing gate passes wouldn’t leave.
 Fortunately, that office was open until 5:30pm, so we still had time.

 There were 3 other guys waiting for their gate passes.
 As customs documents were finalized at record speed, there was still a queue, and this time we actually joined it.
 Getting the gate passes seemed to take a while too, and as it was getting close to 5:30, there was obviously a need for more pushing.

 – Oh, that one?
 Wow, I hadn’t seen it..

-Obviously, there was not even any point in asking if I could wait until tomorrow, so the guy started working at it right away.
+Obviously, there was no point in asking if I could wait until tomorrow, so the guy started working at it right away.

 – Where’s the receipt for customs?

 – It’s zero rated!
 Look at the waiver letter!

 The name and signature had obviously impressed the guy, yet one of the others started: “But is this a full waiver for..”